 Digital Circuit Design with FPGAs and VHDL

 Study of programmable logic devices (FPGAs).
 Detailed study of the VHDL language, accompanied by tutorials of popular synthesis and simulation tools.
 Review of combinational circuits (both logic and arithmetic), followed by VHDL code for combinational circuits and corresponding FPGA-implemented designs.
 Review of sequential circuits, followed by VHDL code for sequential circuits and corresponding FPGA-implemented designs.
 Review of finite state machines, followed by VHDL code for state machines and corresponding FPGA-implemented designs.
 Final project.
 The course includes a wide selection of real-world projects, implemented and tested using FPGA boards.
+Not offered 2023-24.

 Shannon's mathematical theory of communication, 1948-present.
 Entropy, relative entropy, and mutual information for discrete and continuous random variables.
 Shannon's source and channel coding theorems.
 Mathematical models for information sources and communication channels, including memoryless, Markov, ergodic, and Gaussian.
 Calculation of capacity and rate-distortion functions.
 Universal source codes.
 Side information in source coding and communications.
 Network information theory, including multiuser data compression, multiple access channels, broadcast channels, and multiterminal networks.
 Discussion of philosophical and practical implications of the theory.
 This course, when combined with EE 112, EE/Ma/CS/IDS 127, EE/CS 161, and EE/CS/IDS 167, should prepare the student for research in information theory, coding theory, wireless communications, and/or data compression.
-EE/Ma/CS 126 a offered 2022-23; EE/Ma/CS 126 b not offered 2022-23.

 Interactive Theorem Proving